Last updated February 2024

 For pregnancies that are more than 22 weeks, extra circumstances are required in order to provide a legal termination.

-Part 4 of the legislation provides protection to the pregnant person and all workers.
+Part 4 of the Termination of Pregnancy Act provides protection to the pregnant person and all workers.
 Criminal offences have been created to provide safe access to abortion that is free from harassment, intimidation, and the recording and distribution of images by objectors.

 Adoption